Raynes Park High School: Access Centre

 The Access Centre is a provision at Raynes Park High School for students with an ASC (Autism Spectrum Condition) diagnosis and an EHCP.
 Designed to support autistic students in a mainstream school environment, it runs numerous interventions such as emotional support therapy and Lego therapy.
 Access Centre students can eat lunch in the Access Centre if they wish, as eating in the mainstream school environment can be quite loud for some autistic students.

 Some Access Centre students are supported in lesson by a Key Support Worker (KSW).

 The Access Centre also provides after school clubs for their students such as Rebound Therapy (trampoline therapy) and homework club.

 In 2019 (renewed in 2022), the Access Centre was 'accredited' by the National Autism Society.

 The current capacity of the Access Centre is 25 students, with admission decided by the local authority, Merton Council.

 School organisation

-The headteacher is Kirsten Taylor and the co-chairs of Governors are Hannah Capgras and Dean Murphy.
-The school last had an Ofsted inspection in January 2019, when it was graded Good.
+The headteacher is Kirsten Taylor and the co-chairs of Governors are Sean Cunniffe and Dean Murphy.
+The school last had an Ofsted inspection in November 2024, when it was graded Good in all areas.

-Since 1935 there have been nine headteachers: